RAlmanzo/SniffHikes-Web-App/README.md

 Builds the solution with dotnet build

-Runs all unit tests with dotnet test
+Runs all unit tests with dotnet test after succesfull build

 Fails early if build or tests don't pass